damianjankowski/repo-sync-manager/README.md

 - Automatically clone new repositories
 - Delete local repositories that do not exist on GitLab
 - Support for additional directories to delete
+- Update existing repositories to the latest state from the remote

 ## Installation